-If you know the insurance company, look for a document which is bound in the same colors, for example.
-If the brand color is blue, look for a blue-bound policy.
+If you know the insurance company, look for a document which is bound in the company colors.
+If the brand color is blue, for example, look for a blue-bound policy.

-Of course, today, some policies are delivered electronically, so this isn’t always the case.
+Of course, today, some policies are delivered electronically, so you might not be able to find a hard copy.

-While we do recommend always getting a paper copy, if you choose not to, make sure it is listed in your will.
+While we do recommend always getting a paper copy, if you choose not to, make sure the policy is listed in your will.

 The absolute best thing you can do to prevent problems from arising is avoid lost life insurance policies in the first place.